devskale/offpunk/README.md

 * The [cryptography library](https://pypi.org/project/cryptography/) will
   provide a better and slightly more secure experience when using the default TOFU certificate validation mode and is highly recommended.
+* [Python magic](https://github.com/ahupp/python-magic/) is useful to determine the MIME type of cached object.
+If not present, the file extension will be used but some capsules provide wrong extension or no extension at all.

 ## Features